jjiang2005/Space-shooter/README.md

 # Space-shooter
-Grade 10 compsci FSE that built by me and Ilias Blassel
+The grade 10 compsci FSE that built by me and Ilias Blassel